kirilldual0987/random-site/README.md

-Now it is a website designed for Kolyadual
+now it is runget-simulator clone